 Absolutely.
 And I’ll tell you why.
-The “center” means – what’s the most important place.
-That’s the center of the universe.
-There’s no other place in the universe that has life on it.
-Of course, NASA is wasting millions of dollars trying to get to planets to find life.
-But they won’t find life anywhere else.
+The word “center” in our context means what’s the most important place; that’s the center of the universe.
+Look, there’s no place in the universe besides earth that has life on it.
+Of course, NASA is wasting millions of our tax dollars trying to find life on other planets.
+But it’s a waste; they won’t find life anywhere else.
 Life is only on this earth.

 Sir John Eccles said that there are so many details necessary for the preservation of life, that it’s impossible that it should occur anywhere else.
-There are so many complicated factors and intricate details and life requires every single one of them.
-If one was missing then you couldn’t have life on this earth.
-And it is only on this earth that you’ll find life.
+There are so many complicated factors and intricate details and you require every single one of them.
+If even one of them was missing then you couldn’t have life on this earth.
+And so it’s only on this earth that you’ll find life.
 And therefore this earth is where Hashem’s attention is mostly concentrated.
 That’s why this earth is the center of the universe.
 Who cares geographically where it is?!
 That’s not important at all!

 I could tell you anyways that there’s no such thing as the geographical center.
 According to Einstein, the universe is in constant flux.
 There is no such thing as the center – it’s all moving.
 The sun is supposedly moving at 45,000 miles an hour.
 There’s no such thing as the center of the universe.
 And therefore the only criterion for centrality of the universe is what Hakodosh Boruch Hu considers most important.
-And Hakodosh Boruch Hu said, “Bereishis barah Elokim es ha’shamayim.”
+And Hakodosh Boruch Hu said, בראשית ברא אלוקים את השמים.
 Shamayim means space.
-He made all of space.
-“V’es ha’aretz.”
-And He made this earth.
+He made all of space. ואת הארץ, and He made this earth.
 This little tiny earth.
 He made the whole gigantic universe – and this little globe.
 It seems ridiculous.
 It’s like saying, “I came to visit New York City – and I went into a candy store to see the candy.”
 New York and a candy store?!
 The universe and the earth?!
-How can we compare the two in one posuk?!
+How can we compare the two in one possuk?